Apurbo73/fibonacci-series/README.md

 Explanation:
 The do-while loop always executes the code block at least once because it checks the condition after the first iteration
 #### If the initial condition of a while loop is false, the loop is skipped, and the code inside the loop is not executed
+#### In a do-while loop, the condition is checked after each iteration, and if it is true, the loop body is executed again else the loop is exited